Image Alt

 When is the nursery open?

-The nursery is open all year round but will close for public holidays through the year and on Christmas Eve.
-For the 2021-2022 year, the closure days would be:
+The nursery is open all year round but will close for public holidays and staff training days through the year.
+These dates are available on the Orkney Island Council website and will be updated every year.
+The nursery will also close Christmas Eve.

 Do I pay for my place if I do not use it?

-In addition to the public holiday closure dates, all families will be entitled to a 20 day holiday allowance.
-These days can be taken at any time, with advanced notice to the setting and they will not be charged for.
-Any days over and above this where the child does not attend, will be charged to retain the space.
+Any days over and above public holidays and holiday allocation where your child does not attend, will be charged to retain the space.
 Sick days are charged at the normal rate but parents are encouraged to discuss any ongoing sickness with the Manager.

 Can I book a different pattern of attendance each week?